-A strange signal arrives on the Earth disturbing all communications, while an ufo appears above the Antarctic sea.
+A strange signal arrives on the Earth disturbing all communications, while a UFO appears above the Antarctic sea.
 Captain Alex Hamilton is sent with his spaceship and crew to the space ...

-A strange signal arrives on the Earth disturbing all communications, while an ufo appears above the Antarctic sea.
+A strange signal arrives on the Earth disturbing all communications, while a UFO appears above the Antarctic sea.
 Captain Alex Hamilton is sent with his spaceship and crew to the space outside the Solar System to find the origin of that signal.
-They reach an unknow planet where a giant robot enslaved a whole population of humanoids by taking their psychic energies.
-The robot's got his eyes on the Earth, too...Written by
+They reach an unknown planet where a giant robot enslaved a whole population of humanoids by taking their psychic energies.
+The robot's got his eyes on the Earth, too.Written by

 33 of 42 people found this review helpful.

 Was this review helpful to you?